About Oolong Teas

 The Production of Oolong Tea

-Almost exclusively produced in China and Formosa (Taiwan), Oolong teas fall between the non-oxidized green teas and the fully oxidized black teas.
+Around the globe these are almost exclusively produced in China and Formosa (Taiwan), yet we are producing several very good Oolongs right here at Light of Day.
+Oolong teas fall between the non-oxidized green teas and the fully oxidized black teas.
 They are processed to be full-bodied teas, and are therefore made from larger, more mature leaves.
+We produce our Black Oolong in the Autumn and early Winter here in Michigan.
+Because our White Oolong originates from a White Tea, we produce this one in the Spring and Summer months while the tea plants are budding.

 Shop Oolong Teas